ZaninAndrea/functional-programming-tutorial/markdowns/functors.md

 What we need is a model that stops computing the transactions after he went bankrupt, like the following:
 @[map implementation]({ "stubs": ["functors/correctGambler.js"], "command": "node functors/correctGambler.js" })

+This time we used `flatMap` to remember past states, but again the callback returned a new monad and `flatMap` handled the unwrapping of the original monad content.